Can I Get a Business Credit Card?

 Great Business Credit Cards

-It will be no surprise to you that our favorite business credit cards earn Ultimate Rewards.
+It will come as no surprise that our favorite business credit cards earn Chase Ultimate Rewards®.
 We love the flexibility of this currency, so we are always trying to earn more.
-Without a doubt, the Chase Ink Business Cards are the ones I’d apply for first.
+Without a doubt, the Chase Ink Business Cards are the ones we’d apply for first.
 Here are how you can use those points for flights or hotel stays.

-Here are some other great credit cards that I recommend.
-They have higher annual fees, but the benefits often reduce that amount.
-I would also recommend business cards from your favorite airlines.
+Here are some other great credit cards that we recommend.
+They have higher annual fees, but the benefits often outweigh that amount.
+We would also recommend business cards from your favorite airlines.

 Bottom Line

-People are always asking us how we get so many points/miles to use for all of our travels.
-Business credit cards are a huge reason that we have so many points/miles to use.
+People are always asking us how we get so many points and miles to use for all of our travels.
+Business credit cards are a huge reason that we have so many points and miles to use.
 If you are wanting to travel with a family, they can really increase your stockpile quickly.
 NOW is the time to apply for your first business card!

 Woman working on computer at desk